StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

 As we go we will explore the various gdb Python APis to make all of this happen.

-Before we get started if you are not aware of some common config files which can help make using gdb more productive then please check out [Gdb Basic Setup](https://github.com/StevenLwcz/gdb-python/wiki/Gdb-Basic-Setup).
+Before we get started if you are not aware of some common config files which can help make using gdb more productive then please check out [GDB Basic Setup](https://github.com/StevenLwcz/gdb-python/wiki/Gdb-Basic-Setup).

 First we are going to create a tui window to display “Hello World”.